 A prepaid card works like a gift card.
 You load it with money and then use it wherever cards are accepted.
 You can send money with your prepaid card, pay bills online and set up direct deposit.
 In many ways, it acts like a debit card that you’d get with a checking account.

-There are plenty of options when it comes to prepaid cards, with many major financial institutions offering their own deals.
+There are debit cards, with many major financial institutions offering their own deals.
 For example, the American Express Bluebird card allows customers to add between $1 and $1,999, with accounts that cost as little as nothing to open.
 Meanwhile, the Navy Federal Credit Union’s GO Prepaid Card doesn’t charge any fees for use or activation, but it does require that you deposit at least $20 in order to open an account.